-Corrective Action Possible Cause The user entered the mailbox Make sure the user enters the extension incorrectly. mailbox extension number followed by (#).
-If the user tries again and succeeds, the problem is solved.
-If the user still cannot log in, see the next Possible Cause.
-The user forgot his or her The user should try entering the password or entered it password followed by (#) again. incorrectly.
+Possible Cause Corrective Action The user entered the mailbox extension incorrectly.
+Make sure the user enters the mailbox extension number followed by $\#$.
+If the user tries again and succeeds, the problem is solved. • If the user still cannot log in, see the next Possible Cause.
+The user forgot his or her password or entered it The user should try entering the password followed by # again. incorrectly.
 If the user can log in, the problem is solved.
 If the user still cannot log in, re-initialize the Mailbox Password.
 (If you forget the password for System Administration, you must call 1 800 628-2888 for help.)